 Do you know what's good about being an adult?
-You can still enjoy yourself.
-Of course, some people call it "training", and many of us back off from the thought itself.
+You can still treat yourself to immersion.
+Sure, some call it "training," and many of us back off from the very thought.
 But at the end of the day, whether you go for a walk or a jog, or participate in any sporting activity with friends, you are out, taking in fresh air and moving your body.
 Looks?
 Recess.
 (And if you work from home, you can even sneak in "recesses" between Zoom calls.)

-Maybe you are not convinced, and the fact that so many of us do not get enough regular, outdoor exercise, suggests that you are not.
+Maybe you're not convinced, and the fact that so many of us do not get enough regular, outdoor exercise suggests that you are not.
 That's why we talked to a personal trainer about different ways to get out and get active this spring, from an outdoor class to hacking a swing set and even talking to your mom.
 All in the name of training.
-We mean … immersion.
+No, we mean … recesses.

 Oh, and before we begin, a reminder (as if you needed one) that 13 months have passed.
-Chances are you have not been out and given as much daily exercise as your body likes to keep fit.
-If it sounds familiar – or if you just have not done much of this exercise outdoors since your first days off – start slowly.
-"The difference between beginner and experienced training is not about doing radically different activities," says personal trainer Sarah Revenig of New York's Soho Strength Lab.
-"It's about intensity and durability – that's what takes it from beginner to expert."
+Chances are good that you have not been out and given as much daily movement as your body likes to keep fit.
+If it sounds familiar – or if you just have not done much of this exercise since your first independent days – start slowly.
+"The difference between training for beginners and experienced people is not about doing radically different activities," says personal trainer Sarah Revenig of New York's Soho Strength Lab.
+"It's about intensity and duration – that's what takes it from beginner to expert."

 In this article:

 Think about what goes with a purpose (that purpose is to enjoy nature while getting in shape).
-Although you should hike less fast than you walk (because you want to stop and smell the flowers and avoid tripping along the way), the more challenging nature of a hike – hills, uneven terrain – means that it helps to strengthen your core and many of the muscles in the lower body.
+Although you should hike less quickly than you walk (because you want to stop and smell the flowers and avoid tripping over the undergrowth), the more challenging nature of a hike – hills, uneven terrain – means that it helps strengthen your core and many of the muscles in the lower body.
 You will burn calories, tighten your muscles and enjoy all that Mother Nature has to offer.

 You may also like

-Just because you train in an outdoor room does not mean that you need to find out all the details (including motivation) on your own.
-Many gyms may still be closed and / or appealing thanks to Covid, but as Revenig says, if you live in a city, “there are outdoor classes everywhere, especially the parks.
+Just because you train in an outdoor area does not mean that you need to find out all the details (including motivation) on your own.
+Many gyms may still be closed and / or unattractive thanks to Covid, but as Revenig says, if you live in a city, “there are outdoor classes everywhere, especially the parks.
 If there are no lessons where you are, you can follow one of the training apps.
-Experienced gym rats should be able to find the HIT (high-intensity training) lessons they have been missing.
-And for beginners, Revenig suggests a "basic bodyweight-based strength training class" so you can develop good shape.
+Experienced gym rats should be able to find the HIT lessons (high-intensity training) they have been missing.
+And for beginners, Revenig suggests a "basic, bodyweight-based strength training class", so you can develop good shape.
 And once you have it and are ready to go alone …

 Some very basic equipment

 If you want to stay or stay in shape, you do not have to recreate the gym at home.
 "I think skipping rope is one of the most underrated equipment," says Revenig.
 For beginners, it is a really good way to build the right tissue tolerance in the lower legs and feet if they want to get into something more advanced like plyometrics (also known as jumping training).
 Building tissue tolerance is very important: it is very easy to want to jump into something crazy like a HIT class, but if you are not ready for it, you will do more harm than good.
-"If you are ready, skipping rope is still useful: 'A more intermediate or advanced athlete can only increase the duration and intensity,'" says Revenig.
+"If you'm ready, jump rope is still useful: 'A more intermediate or advanced athlete can only increase the duration and intensity,'" Revenig said.

 She also recommends medicine balls, "the big clumsy balls you see in the gym.
 Everyone can throw a ball in the ground and it feels great."
-This is called a "ball slam", and it is good for your physical health, while throwing a ball really hard on something, like a wall or the ground, is really fun and there are ways to make it more complex and demanding for the body, like rotational stability exercises or one-leg exercises for people who are more advanced, "she says.
+This is called a "ball slam", and it is good for your physical health, while throwing a ball really hard on something, like a wall or the ground, is really fun and there are ways to make it more complex and demanding for the body, like rotational stability exercises or one-legged exercises for people who are more advanced , " she says.
 There are dozens of exercises you can do with a medicine ball, and few of them require much space.
-"If you buy a ball, most adults need one that is 8 to 12 pounds, maybe 6 to 8 for a very light woman," she says.
+"If you buy a ball, most adults need one that is 8 to 12 pounds, maybe 6 to 8 for a very light bitch," she says.
 "Do not be fooled by the 20-pound ball – you can do nothing about it."